dougeby/IntuneDocs/intune/actions-for-noncompliance.md

 3. The **device compliance policy properties** blade opens, choose **Actions for noncompliance**.

 4. The Actions for noncompliance blade opens, choose **Add** to specify action parameters.
 You can choose the message template previously created, additional recipients, and the grace period schedule.

-	> [!IMPORTANT]
-	> You can specify the number of days (0 to 365) on the schedule, then you can enforce the conditional access policies.
+You can specify the number of days (0 to 365) on the schedule, then you can enforce the conditional access policies.
 If you specify **0** number of days, this means conditional access must **immediately** block access to corporate resources once the devices are non-compliant with device compliance policies.

 5. Once you're done adding your information, choose **Add**, then **OK**.

 ## Monitor device compliance

 You can monitor the device compliance activity by running the reports available in the device compliance blade.
-Learn more [how to monitor device compliance with Intune](device-compliance-monitor.md).git
+Learn more [how to monitor device compliance with Intune](device-compliance-monitor.md)